chtoucas/Narvalo.NET/Issues.md

 - Enhancement: Script to push packages to NuGet with extensive checks.
 For instance, we should not try to publish a version already available on NuGet, check the dependencies tree.
-- Enhancement: Enable T4-regeneration in VS since, for us, it does not work when building from the command-line.
+- Enhancement: Enable T4-regeneration in VS since, for us, it won't work when building from the command-line.
 - Enhancement: Add Git commit hash to assembly configuration or info?
 - Enhancement: Start to use Git tags.